 The adjectives ‘positive’ and its opposite ‘negative’ have several meanings and uses.
 ‘Positive’ usually means something good or favorable, but it can also express certainty (no doubt): “I’m positive Larry visited us last Wednesday, not last Thursday.”

-To manipulate (from the Latin word for hand) means to handle or work with something (for example, data), but it also can have a negative meaning: to work secretly to get what one wants, not by frankly expressing it but by subtle twisting of other people’s thoughts.
+To manipulate (from the Latin word for hand) means to handle or work with something (for example, data).
+It can also have a negative meaning: to work secretly to get what one wants, not by asking for it but by subtle twisting of other people’s thoughts.
 A manipulative person finds sneaky ways to get other people to do things to his or her advantage.

 Here is a range of adjectives for describing difference: